Getting Started

 title: "A grand yet succint paper title"

-Note that technically you do not need to put the title itself in quotation marks, but you need them if you want to include things a colon (otherwise, the YAML header will attempt to interpret the colon).
+Note that technically you do not need to put the title itself in quotation marks, but you do need them if you want to include things like a colon (otherwise, the YAML header will attempt to interpret the colon).

 Author